sjmulder/ticket-toolbox/README.md

 and the only information sent to Jira is the posted comment.

 You do however need to be careful with your Jira secret.
-Either set up `JIRA_SECRET_COMMAND` with something secure, or just let the tool prompt for it.
+Either set up `JIRA_SECRET_COMMAND` with something secure like a password manager, or just let the tool prompt for it.

 **Can I try this without actually posting things to Jira?**